kingsdigitallab/kdl/frontend/src/slides/2025-digital-accessibility.md

 ## Actions

 - Double checked legal compliance
   - Not legally required
-- But KDL still kept an overall commitment
+- But decision was still to keep the same commitment
-- Added Accessibility to SLA
+  - Post project work was shifted to [SLA](https://app.clickup.com/26475560/v/dc/t7z18-23888/t7z18-112148)

 {% endslide %}